 SYNERGY OF SPACES

-Each household features a hearth living room, dining room, a residential style cook-to-order kitchen, access to covered outdoor space, a spa and beauty salon.
-The synergy created by the relationships of these key household living spaces promotes stimulating social opportunities, allows for spontaneous activities, celebrates and respects the uniqueness of each person, all while supporting staff efficiencies.
+Each household features a hearth living room, dining room, a residential style cook-to-order kitchen, access to covered outdoor space, a spa, and beauty salon.
+The synergy created by the relationships of these key household living spaces promotes stimulating social opportunities, allows for spontaneous activities and celebrates and respects the uniqueness of each person, all while supporting staff efficiencies.

 CRACKING THE CODES FOR INNOVATION

 The Hearth at Drexel was the first household design, licensed assisted living, with an open kitchen, in Pennsylvania.
 A number of variances and special interpretations were obtained to allow for this unique resident centered care approach.
 The open kitchen design, while becoming more common for skilled nursing, is relatively new in assisted living.
 By creating four separated households, with connected back of house services, each household can develop their own personality and social culture.